I5UCC/VRCTextboxSTT/README.md

 # Demo

 [Frosty704](https://github.com/Frosty704) using VRCTextboxSTT and [KillFrenzyAvatarText](https://github.com/killfrenzy96/KillFrenzyAvatarText) with their [Billboard](https://github.com/Frosty704/Billboard) project.
-More to that on their repository.
+More to that on their repository. <br>
 ![](https://user-images.githubusercontent.com/36753686/223066845-2eddf954-c953-4dd4-816c-e0fbb5684ec0.gif)

 # How to use